Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

-Contact your telephone and internet service providers to find out how they can help you stay in touch with your customers, suppliers and staff.
+Contact your phone and internet service providers to find out how they can help you stay in touch with your customers, suppliers and staff.
 Also contact your information technology support person to seek advice on restoring your computer systems.

 For information on hot desk facilities, data retrieval and cloud-based technologies, contact the Australian Information Industry Association (AIIA) or search the GoDigitalQld portal.

 Communicate with your customers